harikishorep122/linkedin_crawler/README.md

 # Linkedin Crawler
-Web Crawler to scrap profile data from Linkedin

 About

 The objective is to systematically visit one's connections linkedin profiles and extract data points from these pages.
 These extraced datapoints are then populated in a csv file and stored.
 This crawler is designed to be used for personal use.
-But it can be scaled up to pull large amounts of data.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------